mikebranstein/nativescript-workshop-instructions/src/chapters/chapter2.md

   dir
 ```

 You'll see a folder named `android`.
 This folder contains the necessary files to run your app on an Android device.
-We're not going to dig into the contents of this folder,but if you're curious, take a look.
+We're not going to dig into the contents of this folder, but if you're curious, take a look.

 ```
  Directory of C:\Users\mikeb\Documents\my-first-app\platforms